shaik1002/biggitlabbomb/doc/user/workspace/gitlab_agent_configuration.md

 For `default_resources_per_workspace_container`, `requests` and `limits` are required.
 For more information about possible CPU and memory values, see [Resource units in Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes).

+When you change any of these values, existing workspaces restart immediately for the changes to take effect.

 **Example configuration:**

 ```yaml